-Identifying the Higher-level Ecosystem Services in AL-Prespa
+Inventory of Ecosystem Services in AL-Prespa

-Studying every ecosystem service is impossible, so was used a participatory inventory process to select services more important to the AL-Prespa community.
-The procedure used in this study was carried out in following three steps: 1) describe the full range of goods (products) produced from the environment in the study area; 2) identify the dependence of these products on ecosystem services; 3) identify the ecosystem services of highest priority for further study and management.
+The first step in this study was an inventory of ecosystem services in AL-Prespa.
+The objectives of the inventory phase of this study were to: a) describe the full range of goods (products) produced from the environment in the study area; b) identify the dependence of these products on ecosystem services; c) identify the ecosystem services of highest priority for further study and management.